gerardbm/sigma-theme/README.md

 - `metadesc`: A description of the page.
 Less than 160 characters is recommended.
 - `kewyords`: A list of keywords.
 Google does not use them, though.

-There is no prevision of using pagination in this theme at the moment, so `rel="prev"` and `rel="next"` are not included.
-This theme lists all posts of a category in the category page.
+There is no prevision of using pagination in this theme at the moment, so `rel="prev"` and `rel="next"` are not included in category pages.
+This theme lists all posts of a category in one category page.

 To-Do: Make the pagination customizable.